Back Pain? You Need To Start Doing These 7 Stretches — Stat

 - Reach your left arm out to the side with palm to ceiling and turn your focus toward that hand.

-- Try not to rotate your spine.
+- Try not to rotate or twist your spine.

 Hamstring stretch with extended spine